-Peruvian Presidential Elections
+Perúvian Presidential Elections

-Peru's presidential elections were concluded in June 2011, resulting in the election of Mr Olanta Humala as Peru's President.
+Perú's presidential elections were concluded in June 2011, resulting in the election of Mr Olanta Humala as Perú's President.
 Mr Humala formally took office on 28 July and has been providing progressive up-dates on his planned programs and key cabinet appointments.

-While Mr Huamala's election had initially caused concerns about Peru's ability to continue on its path of successful economic growth, to date these concerns have largely been dispelled by Mr. Huamala's actions subsequent to his election.
-This has been borne out to date through his open support for the current macroeconomic settings which have led to Peru being the best performing economy in central and South America over the past decade.
+While Mr Huamala's election had initially caused concerns about Perú's ability to continue on its path of successful economic growth, to date these concerns have largely been dispelled by Mr. Huamala's actions subsequent to his election.
+This has been borne out to date through his open support for the current macro-economic settings which have led to Perú being the best performing economy in Central and South America over the past decade.
 He has recently re-appointed the head of the Central Bank for a further 5 year term and established an experienced and respected team of senior cabinet ministers.

 Mr Humula has announced his main social programs will focus on the reduction of poverty and he intends to fund much of this through the implementation of a mining tax.
-Current indications are this will be profit based and the overall tax regime in Peru will remain competitive with its South American neighbours.

-Accordingly, the Board maintains the view that the medium- and long-term outlook for Peru is strong and it represents an attractive jurisdiction for both exploration and operations in the resources industry.
+Accordingly, the Board maintains the view that the medium- and long-term outlook for Perú is strong and it represents an attractive jurisdiction for both exploration and operations in the resources industry.